jcsargis00/NFT-Research/README.md

 * Data Preprocessing  will involve selection, transformation,  and scaling of data.
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 #### Database Storage
-* Mongo or DynamoDb will be the database for energy usage.
+* Postgres will be the database for energy usage.
-* Flask will be used to display the data.
-* There will be 2 database tables, one for energy consumption and one for price fluctuation.
+* There are 6 tables in the  database, four for power consumption tracking (environmental) and 2 for cyptocurrency price tracking (financial).
-The tables will include fields for energy usage and price changes
+The tables include fields for energy usage and price changes
-* use Python to download the data from the Coinbase web site Postgres will be the database for crypto pricing.
+* used Python to download the data from the Coinbase web site Postgres will be the database for crypto pricing.
 Fields of crypto pricing  model
 - Symbol -  symbol for which the timeseries data refers